arthurggordon/emb-rust/README.md

 You can use standard GDB commands at this point.

 ## Running the application
-Disconnect the board from the computer.
-Attach the board to a power source.
+Disconnect the board from the computer, and attach the board to a power source.
-The application will automatically be copied from flash and start running.
+The application will be automatically copied from flash and start running.